VibhavKrishnanKS/ReactJS/Section 3 - A First Look at React/16. Setting Up A Project With Create-React-App/Notes.md

 > npx create-react-app@{version number} {your name of the application}
 > Example - npx create-react-app@5 pizza menu
 > This will lock in version 5 of the react application
+4. Once after the react application is created
+  1.1.
+We have **package.json** - which contains
+    * The name of the Application
+    * Version
+    * Dependency Scripts
+5. **node_modules** - This contains all the packages that are required for our application to run.
+This has the
+  * React package
+  * React DOM package